A Little Email Courtesy Goes a Long Way

-It was one of the few times since I started my business over 24 years ago that I did not check respond to emails on a Friday — and then on Saturday.
-I let clients know from the start, that I keep to business hours, that I am not available by text and that I tend to play hooky on Friday afternoons.
-This way I set expectations right up front.
+Recently, I was ill.
+It was one of the few times since I started my business over 29 years ago that I did not respond to emails on a Friday—and then on Saturday.
+I let clients know from the start that I keep to business hours, that I am not available by text, and that I tend to play hooky on Friday afternoons.
+This is how I set expectations right up front.

 Then I got sick.
-Little did I know what not checking email on that particular weekend would lead to.
+Little did I know what not checking email that particular weekend would lead to.

 It’s not all about you…